 These fully equipped modern facilities set within parkland trees and located opposite the Community Centre, are to be the focus for both children’s play and a range of community activities including organised community play schemes, events and other activities.

-The new Lyons Community Centre is open for all your booking needs.
+The Lyons Community Centre is open for your booking needs.

 The centre boasts bright, modern equipped spaces that are fit for a vibrant community.
-Halls for hire will be fitted with equipment for all your needs including an easy to use Bluetooth sound system and high speed internet.
+Halls for hire will be fitted with equipment for all your needs including an easy to use Bluetooth sound system, high speed internet and air conditioning.
 It is available for your family functions, children’s parties and other community group activities.

 In addition, the centre includes office and meeting room spaces with flexible use.
 Hire these spaces for your work from home, meeting, consulting or therapeutic activities.